wduquette/wduquette.github.io/_posts/2019-8-10-parsing-strings-into-slices.md

 ...
 let Some((end,ch)) = c1.peek();

-// Grab everything from the first character we peeked up until
+// Grab everything from the first character we peeked at up to
-// just before the last character we peeked at. let token = &source[start..end];
+// but not including the last character we peeked at. let token = &source[start..end];
 ```